The United Kingdom of Israel:

 you could look it up—rocks are symbols of stability & protection

-The Rock of Escape and Wildgoats’ Rocks figure prominently as geographic locations in this section of the First Book of Samuel.
-In the New Testament, Peter is renamed Rock, and the cornerstone of the Church is an important Christian concept.
+The Rock of Escape and Wildgoats’ Rocks are prominent geographic locations in this section of the First Book of Samuel.
+In the New Testament, Peter is renamed Rock, and the cornerstone of the Church is an important concept.
 Learn more about the word rock by reading Lost in Translation, an online column in which Turning to God’s Word author Matthew Phelps helps readers connect with ancient ideas expressed in the original Scriptures.
 New entries are posted on Tuesdays.
 If you’d like to receive Matthew’s comments about biblical languages by email each week, there’s a sign-up form next to the searchable archives.

 another reference to David’s heart